For Spring Lambing, Vet Students Make House Calls

 One of the country’s top-ranked veterinary programs, the school offers veterinary field services to the region’s ranchers through the teaching hospital’s Livestock Medicine Service.
 Everything from small-scale hobby farms to large commercial ranches benefit from the CSU veterinarian program’s farm visits.

 Dr. Van Metre teaches students in all four years of the veterinary program, and his goal for the students’ fourth year is to give them as much field experience as possible.
 He explains, “I try to get students out onto local farms and ranches to see as broad of a variety of livestock operations as possible—hobby, 4-H, meat, dairy, fiber, organic, the whole gamut.
-We do try to include in that training visits to farms with fine-wool production.
+We do try to include in that training visits to farms with fine-wool (affiliate link) production.
 We find the whole process—shearing, handspinning, coloring, processing, and marketing fiber products—to be very interesting.
 It is clear that the people involved in it really enjoy their work.”

 “Most lifelong career ranchers have enough experience in helping livestock through the birthing process that they can address most minor problems themselves.
 We (veterinarians) are then utilized to help with more complicated or serious problems, which tend to be relatively rare,” says Dr. Van Metre.
 This opportunity to learn on a working farm is a way to educate not only veterinary students but also ranch workers—it is a mutually beneficial relationship.